-We have performed a detailed investigation of the parameter space of the models utilising a computer assisted two-stage scan procedure: we first perform a (random) scan and identify SO(10) configurations compatible with our search criteria.
+We have performed a detailed investigation of the model parameter space utilising a computer assisted two-stage scan procedure: we first perform a (random) scan and identify SO(10) configurations compatible with our search criteria.
 Next, we consider all possible offspring Pati-Salam models generated by each (fertile) SO(10) configuration and the related GGSO projection phases and check their compatibility with the aforementioned criteria.